 With just additional hundred bucks, $1799, you can get a much faster 2.3 GHz 10TH Gen Core i7 combined with a RAM of 32 GB, you can also configure the storage to your liking and you get Intel Iris Plus for graphics.

 CPU: Core i7, GPU: Nvidia GeForce 1060, RAM: 32GB, Storage: 2TB HDD with 128GB SSD

 Omen 17 is priced at $1459 and has a 17.3-inch Ultra High Definition 4k IPS UWVA screen which consists of an anti-glare coating and is WLED backlit.
-This further makes it pretty big and vivid enough for heavy video editing.
+This further makes it pretty big and vivid enough for heavy video processing.
 However, the CPU is Inter quad-core i7-6700HQ 2.6 GHz which can be overclocked to 3.5 GHz. it has the GeForce 1060 having 6GB of dedicated GDDR5 VRAM coupled with a RAM of 32GB makes it one of the fastest devices in our article.
-Moreover, it is VR ready if you are considering to edit your 4K VR videos.
+Moreover, it is VR-ready if you are considering editing your 4K VR videos.

-However, this laptop has a few cons that come with its insane power.
+However, this is similar to a gaming laptop with a few cons that come with its insane power.
 The battery only lasts around 5 hours.
 Moreover, it does not pack any physical DVD ROM drive.
 Since this laptop is also used for gaming purposes too, that might be a reason for its low battery timing as it is quite power-consuming.

 Dell Inspiron 7000